StefanoMagni/Model_COVID19_Dynamics_Luxembourg_Austria_Sweden/README.md

-# Modelling country specific COVID-19 dynamics and paths to herd immunity by vaccination: Austria, Luxembourg and Sweden
+# Modelling COVID-19 dynamics and potential for herd immunity by vaccination in Austria, Luxembourg and Sweden

 ## Description:
 This code represents the implementation of our extended SEIR model with ICU, hospital, recovering, death and vaccination.
 With this code, we generated the results and simulations of the manuscript [1].